Visiting Petra: Attractions, Tips & Tours

 Petra is Jordan's big-hitter tourist attraction.
 This vast site, set within rugged, pink-tinged cliffs, was once the Nabataean capital, from where they controlled their vast trading network, which stretched from the Mediterranean to the Arabian Peninsula.

-As well as Petra's famed monuments, hewn into the rock, which every Jordan visitor wants to see, this is also one of the country's best places to visit for hikers, as well as nature lovers, with plenty of hikes over the cliffs and through the deep valleys within the site.
+As well as Petra's famed monuments, hewn into the rock, which every visitor wants to see, this is also one of Jordan's best places to visit for hikers, as well as nature lovers, with plenty of hikes over the cliffs and through the deep valleys within the site.

 For those looking for more things to do while in the area, Petra can be used as a base for visiting sites on the King's Highway and is a jumping-off point for heading south to the desert of Wadi Rum.